 Prior to San Francisco, McDaniel spent two seasons (2015-16) as an offensive assistant with the Atlanta Falcons.
 During his tenure, the Falcons had the second-best total offense (394.9) and third-best scoring offense (27.5) in the NFL.
 Atlanta's passing attack ranked second (284.5).

 In 2016, Atlanta led the NFL in scoring, averaging 33.8 points per game, en route to finishing 11-5 and winning the NFC to advance to Super Bowl LI.
 The Falcons had the second-best total offense (415.8), third-best passing offense (295.3) and fifth-best rushing offense (120.5).
-Quarterback Matt Ryan passed for a franchise-record 4,944 yards, which was second in the NFL that season.
-Wide receiver Julio Jones was second in the league with 1,409 receiving yards.
 Four different Falcons earned Pro Bowl selections – Ryan, Jones, running back Devonta Freeman and center Alex Mack.
 Ryan, Jones and Mack also earned All-Pro honors.

-The 2015 Falcons offense ranked sixth in passing (273.7) and seventh in total offense (374.1).
-Jones led the NFL with 1,871 receiving yards, a Falcons franchise record.
+The 2015 Falcons offense ranked ranked in the top 10 in passing (273.7) and total offense (374.1).
+Wide receiver Julio Jones, with whom McDaniel worked closely, led the NFL with 1,871 receiving yards, also a Falcons franchise record.
 Freeman, Jones and fullback Patrick DiMarco all earned Pro Bowl selections and All-Pro honors.

 McDaniel spent the 2014 season as wide receivers coach for the Cleveland Browns.
-In his lone season there, wide receiver Andrew Hawkins had a career-high 824 yards.
-His receivers unit helped quarterback Brian Hoyer post the only 3,000-yard passing season of his career.
+In his lone season there the receivers unit helped quarterback Brian Hoyer post the only 3,000-yard passing season of his career.

 McDaniel's first job as an NFL position coach came in 2013 with Washington when he was promoted to wide receivers coach.
 Wide receiver Pierre Garçon had the best season of his 11-year NFL career, leading the NFL with 113 receptions.